RunestoneInteractive/pythonds/_sources/BasicDS/ImplementingaStackinPython.rst

 imported from the ``pythonds`` module.

 .. note::
     The ``pythonds`` module contains implementations of all data structures discussed in this book.
 It is structured according to the sections: basic, trees, and graphs.
-The module can be downloaded from `pythonworks.org <http://www.pythonworks.org/pythonds>`_.
+The module can be downloaded from `GitHub <https://github.com/bnmnetp/pythonds>`_. or installed from the command line using ``pip install pythonds``.

 .. activecode:: stack_ex_1